Cardiff Oncology Inc (CRDF) Stock Price and Analyst Predictions

 CRDF stock’s latest price update

-The stock of Cardiff Oncology Inc (NASDAQ: CRDF) has decreased by -1.45% when compared to last closing price of $2.07.
-Despite this, the company has experienced a -5.56% fall in its stock price over the last five trading sessions. fool.com reported 2025-07-30 that Cardiff Oncology (CRDF) Q2 Loss Down 19%
+Cardiff Oncology Inc (NASDAQ: CRDF)’s stock price has plunge by 4.05%relation to previous closing price of $2.1.
+Nevertheless, the company has seen a 6.07% surge in its stock price over the last five trading sessions. globenewswire.com reported 2025-10-02 that SAN DIEGO, Oct.
+02, 2025 (GLOBE NEWSWIRE) — Cardiff Oncology, Inc. (Nasdaq: CRDF), a clinical-stage biotechnology company leveraging PLK1 inhibition to develop novel therapies across a range of cancers, today announced that company management will participate in two upcoming investor conferences in October 2025.

 CRDF’s Market Performance

-Cardiff Oncology Inc (CRDF) has seen a -5.56% fall in stock performance for the week, with a -7.69% decline in the past month and a -35.44% plunge in the past quarter.
-The volatility ratio for the week is 4.84%, and the volatility levels for the past 30 days are at 5.61% for CRDF.
-The simple moving average for the last 20 days is -1.45% for CRDF stock, with a simple moving average of -38.59% for the last 200 days.
+Cardiff Oncology Inc (CRDF) has seen a 6.07% rise in stock performance for the week, with a 2.58% gain in the past month and a -40.14% plunge in the past quarter.
+The volatility ratio for the week is 4.33%, and the volatility levels for the past 30 days are at 5.12% for CRDF.
+The simple moving average for the past 20 days is 5.11% for CRDF’s stock, with a -33.53% simple moving average for the past 200 days.

 Analysts’ Opinion of CRDF